 Mark Williams paid tribute to the Convict forebears with a gallows salute.

-Captain Warrren Tredrea likewise used some prison vernacular when he directed hostile thoughts towards anyone who had contraband thoughts of the Power.
+After his shower, Captain Warrren Tredrea likewise used some prison vernacular when he directed hostile thoughts towards anyone who had contraband thoughts of the Power.
 Specifically, he said,

 Fortunately, the following year Port's premiership clock ticked past midnight and the club's unsavouriness was kept off television for a number of years.
 Port then commenced a period of rebuilding.
 To the surprise of the football world, the rebuilding window was only two years, which compared favourably to the 30-year-rebuilding window being employed by clubs such as Richmond.